 Entrepreneurs should also evaluate whether their current accounting system is sufficient for their needs.
 If not, there are plenty of small business accounting software options available if your current system doesn't have all the features you need.

 Each business structure has its own tax advantages and disadvantages.
-It may be especially strategic to review your business structure now to respond to the possibility of higher tax rates in 2013 and beyond.
+It may be especially strategic to review your business structure to respond to the higher tax rates and new types of taxes that began in 2013.